 STEM and IT Pathways

-the STEM and IT Clusters that are seeking to increase
+the STEM and IT Clusters that are seeking to increase all students'

-and English through authentic learning.
-The program is built
+authentic learning.
+The program is built on constructivist models

-to support the STEM, IT, or other academy models.
+support the STEM, IT, or other academy models.
 In this scenario, as

 in many career-themed academy models, some modification is required

 to ensure themes are aligned with the Cluster Knowledge and